aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

 * the content of the repository folder of the node
 * the UUID of the computer, if the node is associated with one

-The hash of a :class:`~aiida.orm.ProcessNode` will, on top of this, include the hashes of any of its input ``Data`` nodes.
+The hash of a :class:`~aiida.orm.ProcessNode` includes, on top of this, the hashes of any of its input ``Data`` nodes.

 Once a node is stored in the database, its hash is stored in the ``_aiida_hash`` extra, and this extra is used to find matching nodes.
 If a node of the same class with the same hash already exists in the database, this is considered a cache match.